The Substance: Requiem

 Persin praised Moore's professionalism during the five- to six-hour prosthetic application for the "Requiem" stage, likening it to "going to the dentist for six hours."
 The crew were especially impressed when Moore decided to postpone filming one of her scenes until the next day after noticing that her prosthetics had deteriorated over several hours of earlier shots, as she felt it would be extremely disrespectful to their hard work.

-Due to Moore being partially blind in one eye, she requested the makeup team avoid working too closely around the eye.
+Due to Moore being born with Amblyopia in one eye, she requested the makeup team avoid working too closely around the eye.
 Persin assumed the makeup effects would be further altered digitally but later discovered this was not the case.
 Most of the Requiem sequence relied on applied prosthetics adhered directly to the skin, while a few shots, such as Elisabeth's leg in the shower, were fake body parts.
 For the scene with Elisabeth's stuck kneecap, a modified chair was used to conceal Moore's real legs while revealing prosthetic, mechanical ones crafted from silicone.
 To achieve the look of translucent skin, the team used thin, prosthetic appliances that allowed the veins and bones to show through.